 Last year Dom and I had the opportunity to work in Komodo National Park.
 It is a stunning place, the best place I worked so far.

 Komodo National Park lies off Flores Island, between the provinces of East Nusa Tenggara and West Nusa Tenggara.
-Dry climate and lack of rain for most of the year make this area much more rugged compared with the rest of Indonesia.
+The dry climate and lack of rain for most of the year make cause this area to be much more rugged compared with the rest of Indonesia.

 The National Park was founded in 1980, initially to protect the Dragons.
 Later on the Government. also aimed to protect the abundant marine life by forbidding fishing within the Park.
 In 1991 Komodo National Park became a UNESCO World Heritage.

 Nowadays, scuba diving is considered the main tourist attraction of Komodo National Park.
 Dive shops are literally growing overnight in Labuan Bajo.
 Komodo is home to some of the best scuba diving in the world.
 It offers many different dive sites and an abundance of marine life that is not common in any other area.

 Many of the dive sites can be dived on day trips.
 Others are too far and can only be dived from liveaboards.
 Many species can be seen.
 From Sharks to Mantas to schooling Jacks, Barracudas, Sweetlips, Batfish and tiny critters just to name a few.
 There are many possible encounters when scuba diving in Komodo.

 The conditions in Komodo can be very extreme and challenging.
 Some of the dive sites are not suitable for beginners or inexperienced divers due to the very strong currents.
 However, strong currents are what make the marine life here so unique.

 Soft corals have a close relationship with strong currents, for they need this environment to grow.
 Big fish love strong currents too.
 It is their favourite playground.
 If there were no strong currents Komodo National Park would not be what it is!